skggm/skggm/_pages/skggm-writeup.md

 is a regularization term that promotes sparsity \[[Hsieh et al.](http://jmlr.org/papers/volume15/hsieh14a/hsieh14a.pdf)\].
 This is a generalization of the scalar $$\lambda$$ formulation found in \[[Friedman et al.](http://statweb.stanford.edu/~tibs/ftp/glasso-bio.pdf)\] and implemented [here](http://scikit-learn.org/stable/modules/generated/sklearn.covariance.GraphLassoCV.html).

-In this package we provide a [scikit-learn](http://scikit-learn.org)-compatible implementation of the program above and a collection of modern best practices for working with the graphical lasso.
-To get started, test out
+In [skggm](https://github.com/jasonlaska/skggm) we provide a [scikit-learn](http://scikit-learn.org)-compatible implementation of the program above and a collection of modern best practices for working with the graphical lasso.

+# Methods and tradeoffs
+Math version (vs. github readme version).
+Can include some of the same images from the estimator suite.

 {% highlight python %}
 from inverse_covariance import QuicGraphLassoCV